SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 ## Act 3.
 H.A. got to know Rock and they became good friends.

-### Hotel receptionist leads H.A. into the lobby, while Rock is signing his name at the counter, with hotel manager standing beside him.

-### Stage Properties: A desk, with pen and paper on it, on one side of the stage (representing the reception desk of the hotel lobby), and a table, with food and drinks (if possible), on the opposite side (representing the restaurant).

 Actors: H.A., R.Bum, M.Bum, Rock, N.

+---

+Stage Properties:

+1. A desk with pen and paper on it on one side of the stage (representing the reception desk of the hotel lobby)
+2. A table with food and drinks on the opposite side (representing the restaurant).

+---

+<font color="grey">*(Hotel receptionist leads H.A. into the lobby, while Rock is signing his name at the counter, with hotel manager standing beside him.)*</font>

 N.: The hotel staff has mistaken Lloyd, a dumb man with shocking strength, for Adams.
 Lloyd was reluctant to leave, and the hotel staff decides to call the police.